taylorjdawson/Content/projects/Plasma MVP/JavaScript/Add To Exit Queue/task.md

+## Add to Exit Queue

 When exiting transactions from the Plasma chain, a queue is established to allow each exit a specified challenge period.
-We will later define this challenge period within the `addExitToQueue` function.
+We will define this challenge period within the `addExitToQueue` function.

 Let's begin by importing the `ExitQueue.sol` contract you just wrote into our `Plasma.sol` contract.